 - Hand or visceral intelligence to be more courageous, determined and collaborative.

-In the “The path to prosperity: Why the future of work is human”, Deloitte also states that If we set up the right workplaces – with people at the centre – where leading people really matters, Australia as a nation, can be smarter, happier and more engaged than it is today:
+In the “The path to prosperity: Why the future of work is human”, Deloitte also states that If we set up the right workplaces – with people at the centre – where leading people in the 21st century really matters, Australia as a nation, can be smarter, happier and more engaged than it is today:

 - Workers can have the skills they need (effectively making them better suited to – smarter – for the jobs of the future) in the imagination age.